-3. How Do Dive Rebreathers Work?
+3. How Do Rebreathers Work?

 So, the semi-closed rebreather was invented.
 In this scuba rebreather, instead of putting O2 in the bag, we put another gas mixture with Nitrox.